 - 1.1.1 The Application Site (about 5.1ha) is mostly identified as abandoned fish ponds in the EcoIA under the present application, while the remaining is composed of developed area contributed to tiny proportion.
 The Application Site is located to the north of Kam Pok Road East and is over 100m away from the existing drainage channel (Ngau Tam Mei Channel).
 Some abandoned fishponds are also located adjacent to the Application Site. - 1.1.2 According to the Ecological Impact Assessment (EIAO) for the present application, the overall ecological value of these abandoned fish ponds within the Application Site is ranked as low to medium, while the developed area is very low. - 1.1.3 The Application Site is zoned as "Other Specified Uses" annotated "Comprehensive Development to Include Wetland Restoration Area" ("OU(CDWRA)") on the Approved Nam Sheng Wai Outline Zoning Plan (No. S/YL-NSW/8) ("OZP").
-This zoning is intended to provide incentive for the restoration of degraded existing on-site wetlands within the Application Site through a comprehensive residential and/or recreational development to include wetland restoration area. - 1.1.4 The Application Site is also partly within the Wetland Buffer Area (WBA).
+This zoning is intended to provide incentive for the restoration of degraded existing on-site wetlands within the Application Site through a comprehensive residential and/or recreational development to include wetland restoration area. - 1.1.4 The Application Site is also partly within the Wetland Buffer Area (WBA) (about 3.4 ha of pond habitat within the Application Site is located within WBA).
 The intention of the WBA (i.e. a buffer area of about 500m along the landward boundary of the WCA) is to protect the ecological integrity of the fish ponds and wetlands within the WCA and prevent development that would have a negative off-site disturbance impact on the ecological value of fish ponds.
-As a substantial amount of the fish ponds in WBA have already been lost over time, the proposed wetland restoration area would result in enhancing the quality of wetland area inside WBA and thus be beneficial for the intention of the WBA. - 1.1.5 The proposed development proposes to create an artificial wetland within the Application Site as a wetland restoration area to meet the planning intension of this land use zoning under the OZP.
+As a substantial amount of the fish ponds within the 500m Study Area that were located within WBA have already been lost over time (used as open storage, car parking and residential purposes), the proposed wetland restoration area is formulated in accordance with the planning intention of "OU(CDWRA)" zone under the statutory OZP with an aim to upgrade and enhance the quality of wetland area inside WBA by providing additional ecologically-enhanced wetland habitats and thus be beneficial for the intention of the WBA. - 1.1.5 The proposed development proposes to create an artificial wetland of 2.02 ha within the Application Site as a wetland restoration area with ecological enhancement by creating a variety of micro-habitat, such as water zones of different water depths and island design, attracting and providing optimal habitat for the wetland-associated fauna in the proximity.
+With active management of the proposed WRA during operational phase, the wetland habitat of WRA could complement the ecological functions of the wetlands and fish pond in the around the Deep Bay Area as the WRA could sustainably provide food supplies, thus safeguarding the waterbird populations form other potential risks and is in line with the TPB PG-No. 12C, and also the planning intention of the OU(CDWRA) zone in terms of wetland ecological function.